facebook/Haxl/example/facebook/readme.md

 This function does several things:

- * it does everything in `async`, which performs the operation asynchronously and returns a handle that can be waited on later.
+ * it does everything in `async`, which performs the operation asynchronously and returns a handle that can be waited on later (we ignore the returned handle here).

  * it obtains a token from the `QSem`, which is used to control the degree of concurrency,